caseyanderson/howtoSC3/MDPFA21/01-crash-course-FA21.md

 ## Functions

 Functions in SC are denoted by curly brackets.
-Anything between `{ }` is a function.

 *For Example*